cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ## External variables

 External variables represent cells in a memory block.
 When created implicitly or declared without storage specification, external variables are assigned storage from the heap, which needs to be allocated first.
-The cells are assigned to variables in the order in which the variables appear in the source code, and don't subsequently change (explicit declaration of all external variables is the easiest way to specify fixed allocation order of external variables).
+The cells are assigned to variables in the order in which the variables appear in the source code.
+They don't subsequently change (explicit declaration of all external variables is the easiest way to specify fixed allocation order of external variables).
 External variables are declared using this syntax:

 ```
 [noinit] [cached] external [memory [index|range]] [var] <variable1> [= <initial value>] [, <variable2> [= <initial value>] ... ];